 Breakfast is available every morning before school for all students.
-The menu varies daily (see website), and smoothies are served most days.
-Students who qualify for free or reduced price meals, can get one complete breakfast per day at no charge.
+A variety of items are available and the menu varies daily (see website).
+Students who qualify for free or reduced-price meals can get one complete breakfast per day at no charge.

-Included in a breakfast meal (free, reduced, or full price) are:
+Included in a breakfast meal (free, reduced or full price) are: